Tag Archive for: Paul Aspelin REALTOR®

 1. Experience Matters

 One of the most important qualities of the best Grand Junction real estate agents is their profound knowledge of the current real estate market.
-Only consider an agent that works full-time, that is on top of this ever-changing market.
+Only consider an agent who works full-time and is on top of this ever-changing market.
 What worked to buy or sell a home a year ago may not work today.
 The best Grand Junction real estate agents will have years of experience and hundreds of transactions under their belt.
 Understanding how to make your offer stand out in a competitive market, or creatively market your home to get top dollar are skills gained through experience.
 They are skills that are honed over hundreds of transactions.
 Use my years of experience assisting hundreds of home buyers and sellers to your advantage!
 I’ve been licensed since 2001!

-Schedule your free no obligation consultation
+👉 Schedule your free no obligation consultation

 2. Your Best Interests at Heart

-The best Grand Junction real estate agents understand that having your best interest at heart is the most important thing when hiring an agent.
+The best Grand Junction real estate agents understand that having your best interests at heart is the most important thing when hiring an agent.
 But how do you know who that will be?
 Is it the agent with the funniest videos?
 How about the agent with the most online reviews?
 The most years of experience?
 Or how about the #1 home seller in the valley based on production?
 All these things can give you a preview into an agent’s true self when it comes down to putting your interest before theirs, but actions speak volumes.
 Watch this video below about what I did for a client, without hesitation.
 Will the agent you hire do the same?

 “Paul and the team exceeded all of our expectations during our home sale!
 After a difficult selling experience with a previous home, we were nervous to sell again.
 However, Paul was incredibly helpful through every step of the process.
 His communication with us was excellent, and we always knew he was looking out for our best interests.
-I would highly recommend Paul Aspelin for any real estate transaction!” -Haley Bennett Horal
+I would highly recommend Paul Aspelin for any real estate transaction!” ⭐️⭐️⭐️⭐️⭐️-Haley Bennett Horal

 How I take care of every client…